Discover the Erawan National Park Thailand

 Top Tip: The first levels are often crowded.
 However the further you go, the less people there will be.

 Notice the stream which dissolves the limestone’s calcium carbonate turning it an emerald green.
 This makes it look quite similar to the Kuang Si Falls outside of Luang Prabang in Laos.

 Watch out for the fish as you swim in the water.
 They will nibble at your feet which is an odd sensation.
 Don’t worry, they don’t really bite.
 After a while you might even enjoy it!

-The upper levels of the Erawan Falls offer some great swimming spots.
+The upper levels of the Erawan National Park Waterfall offers some great swimming spots.
 You can even take a cool shower in the jungle.

 The top level of the Erawan Falls is said to represent the three headed elephant Hindu God.
 This is where the name Erawan comes from.

 Duration: The hiking trail is fairly easy and takes about 30 minutes one way to the top, without stops.

 However a visit to the Erawan Falls National Park should not be rushed.

 Many group tours visiting the falls rush in and out in about 2 hours.
 This is not enough time to enjoy the tranquil jungle setting.
 Forget about package tours and spend a whole day at the waterfall.

 When: The Erawan National Park open gates at 7am and officially close at 4.30pm.